Point of Sale via Shopify

 Shopify's integrated webshop and POS: manage your inventory, track your sales, and understand your customers.

 Let's be honest - running a business can sometimes feel like climbing Everest in flip-flops.
-With an integrated POS system, Shopify takes you out of your flip-flops and gives you sturdy boots instead.
+With an integrated POS system, Shopify takes you out of your flip-flops and puts you in sturdy boots instead.

 FAQ: Shopify Point of Sale

-Quite simply, a POS (Point of Sale) is the system you use to make sales in your physical stores.
-It refers to the hardware/software you use to handle transactions and accept payments.
+Quite simply, a POS (Point of Sale) is the system you use to conduct sales in your physical stores.
+In other words, it's the hardware/software you use to manage transactions and accept payments.

-And if you're sitting there thinking, "So, is a POS just that gadget I swipe my card through when I buy coffee?" you're actually quite right.
-But there’s much more to POS systems than just the hardware.
+And if you're sitting there thinking, "So, is a POS just the thing I swipe my card through when I buy coffee?" then you are absolutely correct.
+But there's much more to POS systems than just the hardware.

-A good POS system in today’s Denmark is far more sophisticated and high-tech than the old cash register.
-It can—and should—be used for much more than just accepting payments.
+A good POS system in today's world is far more sophisticated and high-tech than the old cash register.
+It can—and should—be used for much more than just processing payments.

-A top-notch POS system should be a reliable assistant that manages your inventory, keeps track of your sales, connects with your customers, and simplifies your daily operations.
-With Shopify POS, your daily processes are streamlined, allowing you to focus on the bigger picture.
+A top-notch POS system should be a reliable assistant that manages your inventory, tracks your sales, connects with your customers, and simplifies your daily operations.
+With Shopify POS, your day-to-day processes are streamlined, allowing you to focus on the bigger picture.

-Definitely not!
-Shopify's POS system is extremely flexible, supporting businesses of all sizes.
-Whether you're a business just dipping a toe into the retail sector with a pop-up here and there, or a business that already has multiple locations across several cities—or perhaps even several countries.
+Absolutely not!
+Shopify's POS system is incredibly flexible, making it suitable for businesses of all sizes.
+Whether you're just dipping your toes into the retail sector with a pop-up here and there, or you already have multiple locations across various cities—or even several countries.

-Shopify's POS costs $89 per month per location, but you can have unlimited POS stations at each location.
+Shopify's POS costs $89 per month per location, but allows for unlimited POS stations at each location.
 If you're a PLUS user, the POS system is included for free.

 You can find all of Shopify's hardware and prices here.

 Shopify has its own payment gateway, Shopify Payments, which promises fast and hassle-free transactions.
-With Shopify Payments, you can accept the most common payment methods, such as a variety of credit and debit cards, Google Payments, ApplePay, etc.
+With Shopify Payments, you can accept the most common forms of payment, such as a variety of credit and debit cards, Google Payments, ApplePay, and more.

-Shopify's POS system is extremely flexible and therefore supports businesses of all sizes.
-The businesses that benefit the most from Shopify's POS are those that sell both online and in a physical store, enabling them to take advantage of a synchronized solution.
+Shopify's POS system is extremely flexible, supporting businesses of all sizes.
+The businesses that benefit most from Shopify's POS are those that sell both online and in a physical store, allowing them to take advantage of the benefits of a synchronized solution.

-Yes - you definitely can.
-In your Shopify dashboard, you can easily manage which employees have permissions to handle, for example, refunds, updating inventory status, and more.
+Yes - you certainly can.
+In your Shopify dashboard, you can easily manage which employees have permissions to, for example, handle refunds, update inventory status, etc.

 Yes, you can.
 When you create a product, you can easily choose whether it should be sold in your webshop and/or via your POS.

-Yes, you can always try Shopify POS Pro features for free with a 14-day trial.
-Contact D.TAILS, and we will be happy to set up a test environment for you.
+Yes, you can always try Shopify POS Pro features free with a 14-day trial.
+Contact D.TAILS, we are happy to help set up a test environment for you.

-Shopify POS requires you to be online to sync with your Shopify backend, accept card payments, and send email receipts.
-To minimize the risk of losing your online connection, in addition to standard Wi-Fi, you can connect via mobile data.
+Shopify POS requires you to be online to synchronize with your Shopify backend, accept card payments, and send emails with receipts.
+To minimize the risk of being offline, you can connect using mobile data in addition to regular Wi-Fi.

-If your connection is interrupted after logging in and the app has downloaded your products, you can continue using the app as long as you do not log out.
-(This does not apply to Android users - Android must have an internet connection to use POS).
+If your connection is interrupted after you have logged in and the app has downloaded your products, you can continue using the app as long as you do not log out.
+(This does not apply to Android users - Android devices must have an internet connection to use POS).